aletfa/doctalk/README.md

 <img src="logo.jpg" alt="drawing" width="400"/>
 A .Net, AI tool, to Chat about your Docs.

+Example: A folder with all your e-books, from here you run a technical chat with the AI.
+Example: A folder with documentation of your next work activity, from here perform an AI-assisted discovery.

 ## Introduction
 DocTalk is an orchestration of 3 principal components: